How To Become A Minimalist In 30 Days

 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-However, it can be a little confusing, and you might be wondering where to begin.
+When starting, it can feel a bit overwhelming, especially if you have lots of things you want to declutter and you might be wondering where to begin.

 That’s why I created a 30-day Minimalism challenge that will guide you through the whole process!

-In the end, you can find more about the rules, what to expect from the challenge, a few variations & an FAQ section!
+In the end, you can find more about the ‘rules’, what to expect from the challenge, variations & an FAQ section.

 Now, let’s jump right in.